-(2) Consists of (i) 591,184 shares of common stock and 209,620 shares of common stock issuable upon the exercise of warrants held by Domain Partners VIII, L.P., (ii) 4,386 shares of common stock and 1,554 shares of common stock issuable upon the exercise of the warrants held by DP VIII Associates, L.P. and (iii) 140 shares of common stock held by Domain Associates, L.L.C.
-The number of shares beneficially owned after the offering includes an aggregate of 336,406 shares of our common stock issuable upon the automatic conversion of \$1,500,000 of outstanding principal plus accrued interest underlying convertible notes held by Domain Partners VIII, L.P. and DP VIII Associates, L.P., upon the completion of this offering at an initial public offering price of \$6.125 per unit, and assuming the occurrence of the conversion on June 30, 2018.
+- (2) Consists of (i) 591,184 shares of common stock and 209,620 shares of common stock issuable upon the exercise of warrants held by Domain Partners VIII, L.P., (ii) 4,386 shares of common stock and 1,554 shares of common stock issuable upon the exercise of the warrants held by DP VIII Associates, L.P. and (iii) 140 shares of common stock held by Domain Associates, L.L.C.
+The number of shares beneficially owned after the offering includes an aggregate of 316,998 shares of our common stock issuable upon the automatic conversion of \$1,500,000 of outstanding principal plus accrued interest underlying convertible notes held by Domain Partners VIII, L.P. and DP VIII Associates, L.P., upon the completion of this offering at an assumed initial public offering price of \$6.50 per unit (the midpoint of the range set forth on the cover page of this prospectus), and assuming the occurrence of the conversion on June 30, 2018.
 James C. Blair, Brian H. Dovey, Brian K. Halak, Jesse I. Treu and Nicole Vitullo, the managing members of One Palmer Square VIII, L.L.C., share voting and investment power over the shares held by Domain Partners VIII, L.P. and DP VIII Associates, L.P.
-James C. Blair, Brian H. Dovey, Brian K. Halak, Nicole Vitullo, and Kim P. Kamdar, the managing members of Domain Associates, L.L.C., share voting and investment power over the shares held by Domain gembers of One Palmer Square VIII, L.L.C. disclaims beneficial ownership of all shares held by the Domain Entities, except to the extent of each such managing member's actual pecuniary interest therein.
-The address for the Domain Entities is One Palmer Square, Suite 515, Princeton, NJ 08542.

-- (3) The number of shares beneficially owned after the offering includes an aggregate of 672,814 shares of our common stock issuable upon the automatic conversion of \$3,000,000 of outstanding principal plus accrued interest underlying convertible notes held by ETP Global Fund, LP upon the completion of this offering at an initial public offering price of \$6.125 per unit and assuming the occurrence of the conversion on June 30, 2018.
+James C. Blair, Brian H. Dovey, Brian K. Halak, Nicole Vitullo, and Kim P. Kamdar, the managing members of Domain Associates, L.L.C., share voting and investment power over the shares held by Domain Associates, L.L.C.
+Each managing member of One Palmer Square VIII, L.L.C. and Domain Associates, L.L.C. disclaims beneficial ownership of all shares held by the Domain Entities, except to the extent of each such managing member's actual pecuniary interest therein.
+The address for the Domain Entities is One Palmer Square, Suite 515, Princeton, NJ 08542. - (3) The number of shares beneficially owned after the offering includes an aggregate of 633,997 shares of our common stock issuable upon the automatic conversion of \$3,000,000 of outstanding principal plus accrued interest underlying convertible notes held by ETP Global Fund, LP.
 ETP Global Fund, LP, or ETP Global, is a limited partnership organized under the laws of the State of Delaware.
 Emerging Technology Partners LLC is the general partner of ETP Global, and Wei-Wu He is its managing member, who exercises sole voting and investment power over the shares held by ETP Global.
 Wei-Wu He disclaims beneficial ownership of the shares held by ETP Global, except to the extent of his pecuniary interest therein.
 The registered address of ETP Global and Emerging Technology Partners LLC is 4919 Rebel Ridge Dr., Sugarland, TX 77478. - (4) Consists of 8,536 shares of common stock subject to options exercisable as of August 29, 2018. - (5) Consists of 112,936 shares of common stock, 250,726 shares of common stock issuable upon the exercise of warrants and 38,353 shares of common stock subject to options exercisable as of August 29, 2018. - (6) Consists of 107,041 shares of common stock subject to options exercisable as of August 29, 2018. - (7) Consists of 5,861 shares of common stock subject to options exercisable as of August 29, 2018. - (8) Consists of 22,887 shares of common stock subject to options exercisable as of August 29, 2018. - (9) Consists of the shares identified in footnotes (1), (4), (5), (6), (7) and (8), and 41,860 shares of common stock subject to options exercisable as of August 29, 2018.